Watson Woods Partnership

 Common types of work covered by the Party Wall Act

 We are very experienced, specialist Party Wall Surveyors.
-All our surveyors are qualified and are registered members of the Faculty of Party Wall Surveyors.
+All our surveyors (except supervised trainees) are qualified and are registered members of the Faculty of Party Wall Surveyors.
 Why use us? - Unlike many Party Wall Surveyors our fees are reasonable.
 We will normally offer a fixed fee and we are happy to provide references (read our feedback via the button below).
 Most importantly we are dedicated to resolving problems between neighbours rather than profiting from a dispute.

 Section 1 Notice

 You are at the right place.
 This web site contains a great deal of advice and there are links to other references, most importantly the Governments Advisory Booklet, Government Guidance: Preventing & Resolving Disputes, the Party Wall etc Act 1996 itself.
 Additional reference and advice can be obtained from the Faculty of Party Wall Surveyors and the RICS.
 (6th Ed.Guidance Notes)

 We are happy to offer free advice either on the telephone or via e-mail.
 Please contact us